 The centerpiece of Florence is the Renaissance Dome designed by Filippo Brunelleschi.

 The cathedral is named Santa Maria del Fiore and was built upon the site of a 7th-century church (Santa Reparata).

-While beautiful, we only had time to visit one church during our day in Florence and we believe that the Baptistery to be a better option.
+While beautiful, we only had time to visit one church during our day in Florence and we believe that the Baptistery is a better option.

 Giotto’s Bell Tower (Campanile)